How People and Computers

 8065 Emerson Ave.

-Between 6:00 – 6:50 PM we have a Computer Forum, an informal Q&A where members and visitors share with and help one another.
+6:30 – 7:20 pm: Computer Forum, an informal Q&A where members and visitors share with and help one another.

 User Friendly Archive:

-To read an archived User Friendly issue click on the pointer triangle next to User Friendly Issues.
-When the list of available items is shown click on the desired one.
+To read an archived User Friendly issue, in the right hand menu column click on the pointer triangle next to User Friendly Issues.
+When the list of available items is shown, click on the desired one.

 LACS Audio Archive:

-To listen to the audio portion of past General Meetings in streaming format click on the pointer triangle next to Podcasts.
-When the list of available Podcasts is shown click on the desired podcast.
+To listen to the audio portion of past General Meetings in streaming format, in the right hand menu column click on the pointer triangle next to Podcasts.
+When the list of available Podcasts is shown, click on the desired podcast.